MichaelSiehl/Fortran-FO/README.md

 So far, we can already review the first steps in hardware development:
 1. Starting with the *University of Texas at Austin’s TRIPS* prototype processor: https://en.wikipedia.org/wiki/TRIPS_architecture
 2. Followed by the experimental *Microsoft/Qualcomm E2* processor: https://www.theregister.com/2018/06/18/microsoft_e2_edge_windows_10/
-3. and finally approaching *Intel’s Configurable Spatial Accelerator (CSA)*: https://www.nextplatform.com/2018/08/30/intels-exascale-dataflow-engine-drops-x86-and-von-neuman/ https://patentscope.wipo.int/search/en/detail.jsf;jsessionid=ED24F9F36DA2A174901203FAAE3563CA.wapp2nB?docId=US222845669&recNum=614&office=&queryString=&prevFilter=&sortOption=Pub+Date+Desc&maxRec=69883930 <br />
+3. and finally approaching *Intel’s Configurable Spatial Accelerator (CSA)*: https://www.nextplatform.com/2018/08/30/intels-exascale-dataflow-engine-drops-x86-and-von-neuman/ <br />
+https://patentscope.wipo.int/search/en/detail.jsf;jsessionid=ED24F9F36DA2A174901203FAAE3563CA.wapp2nB?docId=US222845669&recNum=614&office=&queryString=&prevFilter=&sortOption=Pub+Date+Desc&maxRec=69883930 <br />
 <br />
 One of the main features behind EDGE is to group a number of individual instructions into an entity that they call a ‘hyperblock’.
 These hyperblocks are then intended to execute in parallel.<br />